-For a pharmaceutical company to prove to the FDA that it is operating within the bounds of compliance and is committed to safety, its standard operating procedures (SOPs) must be clearly written, and maintained and modified in a timely and consistent manner.
-Records of those procedures must be centrally and readily accessible to investigators.
-Quality problems and/or accidents inevitably occur when employees of a pharmaceutical product research organization and/or manufacturer do not have current or accurate written instructions for their tasks or if they do not explicitly follow written instructions, mistakes and quality problems inevitably occur.
+For a pharmaceutical company to provide evidence of compliance and commitment to safety, its standard operating procedures (SOPs) must be clearly written and maintained and modified in a timely and consistent manner.
+(4) SOP records must be centrally located and readily available to investigators.
+When employees aren’t given accurate or current written instructions for their tasks, or if they do not explicitly follow written instructions, mistakes and quality problems inevitably occur.

-An electronic system can automate the routing and delivery of SOPs, policies, work instructions, and other pertinent documentation to designated personnel while maintaining SOPs and other critical documentation in a secure, web-based repository.
-It is also befitting to invest in a system that can provide the ability to search for, easily retrieve, and continually maintain audit-ready documentation.
-Change control and audit trail functionality—other extraordinarily beneficial functions to consider—can dramatically enhance visibility into quality activities.
-Such functionality makes it easy to see who has changed which document and when they did so, which helps ensure that only the most current version of a document is in use.
-Format agnostic systems are also especially advantageous, as they have the added advantage of handling any type of file used by the organization, regardless of the software application of origin.
+A proven digitized system can automate the routing and delivery of SOPs, policies, work instructions, and other pertinent documentation to designated personnel while maintaining SOPs and other critical documentation in a secure, web-based repository.
+With digital systems, it’s easy to see who has changed a document and when updates were made, which helps ensure that only the most current versions of SOPs are in use.
+Digitization also simplifies the search for and retrieval of audit-ready documentation.

-Pharmaceutical companies must ensure that the specifications, standards, sampling plans, and test procedures for assuring that drug products conform to standards of identity, strength, quality, and purity are scientifically sound and appropriate.
-Failure to do so can be devastating, as was the case when a 483 Observation led to a warning letter to Emcure Pharmaceuticals for its failure to establish such laboratory controls due to unreliable environmental and personnel monitoring.[ii]
-While these types of infractions may be caused by what can seem at the time to be only minor issues (i.e., disconnected quality processes, inter-departmental communication miscues, etc.), they can have dreadful ripple effects on company reputation or product consistency.
-To maintain the integrity of controls, a pharma company must have systems that effectively integrate multiple quality processes, such as those critical to change control, nonconformances, document control, employee training, audits, and corrective and preventive actions (CAPAs).
+Pharma companies must ensure that the specifications, standards, sampling plans, and test procedures for assuring that drug products conform to standards of identity, strength, quality, and purity are scientifically sound and appropriate.
+(5) While laboratory control infractions are often caused by what may initially seem to be only minor issues (e.g., inter-departmental communication miscues, disconnected processes, etc.), they can have disastrous ripple effects on product consistency and reputation.
+Maintaining the integrity of laboratory controls requires the use of systems that effectively integrate multiple interrelated quality processes, particularly those critical to change control, nonconformance, document control, training, and CAPA.